About SoulCollage®

 Besides my regular SoulCollage workshops, I have used this process with some of my writing students (adults with mental illness), who have conveyed parts of themselves with pictures that they couldn’t articulate in words.

 Used alone or in groups, SoulCollage cards can serve as a catalyst for journaling, poetry, solo or group rituals, or creating affirmations.
 You can pick one a day for inspiration, self-enquiry or to accompany an intention.
-Create one of your hero, mentor, friend or loved one and send a copy to them as a gift.
-Use them as a form of wise counsel, like visiting the all-knowing Oracle within you.
+Create one of your hero, mentor, friend or loved one and display it for inspiration.
+Use the cards as a form of wise counsel, like visiting the all-knowing Oracle within you.

 Try many fun and insightful ways to use SoulCollage with Heather as facilitator: